December 31: DFARS/NIST 800-171 and New Mandatory Standards for Federal Research

 - Does the contract contain DFARS 252.204.7012’s clause, safeguarding covered defense information and cyber incident reporting?

 - Have you been informed by your OSP Contracting Officer that you have a project funded by a non-DoD sponsor subject to NIST 800-171?

-- Does your project involve funding from DoD’s Small Business Innovation Research (SBIR) or Small Business Technology Transfer (SBTT) programs?
+- Does your project involve funding from DoD’s Small Business Innovation Research (SBIR) or Strategic Technology Transfer Research (STTR) programs?

 - Does the project result in storage, processing, or transmission of CUI?